settermjd/podcast-site/storage/posts/episode-0009.md

 ---
 ### Synopsis

-There’s no guests in this episode.
+There's no guests in this episode.
 Instead I explore a range of topics, including one quite dear to me - how we can build up preconceptions of what other people think of us.

 I explore this and consider how false preconceptions can hinder us both personally and in our careers.
 With the exploration done, I throw down a challenge to get over them and see life, and see other people as they really are - not how we think they might be.

-As well as that, I give a massive plug for the Roland R-05 Wave/MP3 recorder which will be by my side at PHP World Conference where I’ll be chatting with so many amazing people.
+As well as that, I give a massive plug for the Roland R-05 Wave/MP3 recorder which will be by my side at PHP World Conference where I'll be chatting with so many amazing people.
 I also give a shout out for an amazing aspect of Zend Framework 3, which is Zend Expressive.

-It’s a quirky solo episode this one, but one I’m sure you’ll get a lot out of.
+It's a quirky solo episode this one, but one I'm sure you'll get a lot out of.

 ### Related Links